Learning to Navigate Socially Through Proactive Risk Perception: Experiments

 \subsection{Dataset}

+We use the official data provided by the \textit{RoboSense Challenge 2025} \cite{robosense_challenge_2025} held at IROS 2025.
+This competition builds upon the legacy of the \textit{RoboDepth Challenge 2023} \cite{robodepth_challenge_2023,kong2023robodepth} at ICRA 2023 and the \textit{RoboDrive Challenge 2024} \cite{robodrive_challenge_2024,xie2025robobev} at ICRA 2024, continuing the collective effort to advance robust and scalable robot perception.
+Each track in this competition is grounded on an established benchmark designed for evaluating real-world robustness and generalization \cite{xie2025drivebench,gong2025cognition,li2024place3d,chu2024geotext-1652,liang2025pi3det}.

-The IROS 2025 RoboSense Challenge Social Navigation Track employs the Social-HM3D benchmark~\cite{gong2025cognition}, a large-scale photo-realistic dataset specifically designed for evaluating socially-aware navigation in dynamic indoor environments.
+Specifically, this task is built upon the \textbf{Falcon} benchmark \cite{gong2025cognition} in \textbf{Track 2}, which assesses socially compliant navigation policies in dynamic human environments using realistic RGB-D simulations and human-robot interaction metrics.
+This task employs the Social-HM3D benchmark~\cite{gong2025cognition}, a large-scale photo-realistic dataset specifically designed for evaluating socially-aware navigation in dynamic indoor environments.
 This benchmark addresses critical limitations in existing datasets by providing diverse scene types with balanced human density and naturalistic agent behaviors.